jainaman224/Algo_Ds_Notes/Counting_Sort/README.md

 > It should be used when the range of numbers is less than or comparable to size of list to be sorted.

-Hence, the magic of counting sort is its linear time complexity O(n).
+Hence, the magic of counting sort lies in its linear time complexity O(n).

  Let us understand the algorithm with an example.